 Remember that all hands are relative though.
 This means, for example, that two pair might be incredibly strong in one hand, but might be very weak in the next.
 It all depends on the cards on the table, as well as the cards in your and other players’ hands.
 The more you play, the more you’ll begin to understand how strong your hand really is .
 We’ll look at whether your hand is a good one later in this page.

-Once you understand how the different poker hands are ranked, you need to take a look at kickers.
-These can be exceptionally important, as they can be the difference between you winning a pot or losing a pot to other called hands.
+Once you understand how the different Texas hold’em poker hands are ranked, you need to take a look at kickers.
+Kickers can be exceptionally important, as they often determine the winner when two players have similar hand combinations.
+They can mean the difference between holding one of the best poker hands or losing the pot to another player.

 It’s also important to understand how results are decided in the event that two or more players get the same type of hand, which happens regularly.
 Check out the handy guide below: